dh-notes/pandoc-workflow/pandoctut.md

 * **Pandoc**.^[Detailed, platform-specific installation instructions available at <http://johnmacfarlane.net/pandoc/installing.html>.]
 Pandoc was created and is maintained by John MacFarlane, Professor of Philosophy at the University of California Berkeley.
 This is humanities computing at its best and will serve as the engine of our workflow.
 With Pandoc, you will be able to compile text and bibliography into beautifully formatted and flexible documents.
 To verify that Pandoc is installed, enter `pandoc --version` into the command line.

 * **LaTeX**.^[Detailed, platform-specific installation instructions available at <http://johnmacfarlane.net/pandoc/installing.html>.]
 Although LaTeX is not covered in this tutorial, it is used by Pandoc for .pdf creation.
 Advanced users will often convert into LaTeX directly to have more granular control over the typesetting of the .pdf.
-Type `latex -v` to see if LaTeX was installed correctly (you will get an error if it was not and some information on the version if it was).
+Beginners may want to consider skipping this step.
+Otherwise, type `latex -v` to see if LaTeX was installed correctly (you will get an error if it was not and some information on the version if it was).

 # Getting in touch with your inner terminal